Why Grease Trap Size Matters

 |---|---|---|---|

-| Small café / juice bar | Up to 50 | 50 L | 50–100 L under-sink |
+| Small cafe / juice bar | Up to 50 | 50 L | 50–100 L under-sink |

-| Mid-size café / QSR | 50 – 150 | 50 – 80 L | 100–200 L under-sink |
+| Mid-size cafe / QSR | 50 – 150 | 50 – 80 L | 100–200 L under-sink |

 | Full-service restaurant | 150 – 300 | 100 – 200 L | 200–500 L in-ground |